Personally, I think any time of year is the perfect time to grill, especially in the southern states.

-Grill shrimp for 3-4 minutes per side.
-How long you should grill shrimp will depend upon the grill temperature and the size of the shrimp but it shouldn’t take more than 8 minutes total to grill shrimp.
+How long you should grill shrimp will depend upon the grill temperature and the size of the shrimp but it shouldn’t take more than 6 minutes total to grill shrimp.

 Our tip is to stick by the shrimp while it is grilling.
-It cooks so quickly on the grill that walking away can lead to burnt or chewy shrimp.
+It cooks so quickly on the grill that walking away can lead to burnt or rubbery and dry shrimp.

-Also, cooked shrimp will curl into a tight c shape.
-Uncooked shrimp will look like a loose c shape.
+Also, cooked shrimp will curl into a tighter C shape.

 Can you grill pre-cooked shrimp?